AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 This command defines an array of directories that Jekyll should process when it goes to build your site.
 In this case, we've defined an array of just one directory: `_pages/`.

+{% aside %}
-> The opposite of `include` is, as expected, `exclude`.
+  The opposite of `include` is, as expected, `exclude`.
 Check out the commented block at the very bottom of your `_config.yml`, and you'll see that some files, like `Gemfile` and others, are excluded from processing by default.
 You can exclude other files by explicitly defining an `exclude` list.
+{% endaside %}

 Now let's restart the server: